cognitedata/dotnet-simulator-utils/docfx_project/docs/create-connector.md

 The Cognite Simulator Utils can be downloaded from [NuGet](https://www.nuget.org/packages/Cognite.Simulator.Utils/).

-To create a console application and add the latest version of the library:
+To create a console application and add the latest version of the library, open the terminal and run the following commands:

-Using .NET CLI:
 ```sh
 dotnet new console -o NewSimConnector
 cd NewSimConnector